sfapstl/Python/Web Scraping/README.md

 ## Exploratory Data Analysis

-I conduct exploratory data analysis to preliminarily investigate the data, spotting patterns and relationships, before visualizing in Power BI.
+I conducted exploratory data analysis to preliminarily investigate the data, spotting patterns and relationships, before visualizing in Power BI.
 ```python
 # Getting the company with the most employees